-The CSU Chapter of the Student Association for Fire Ecology meets the last Wednesday of each month from 5 – 6 PM.
-To get club updates, subscribe to our emails by choosing the SAFE-L list on the CSU ListServ.
+The CSU Chapter of the Student Association for Fire Ecology meets the second Wednesday of each month at 6 PM.
+To get club updates, subscribe to our emails by emailing us at email@example.com.

 CO Front Range Fuels Programs

 Wildfire Mitigation in the Wildland-Urban Interface, CSU